bnnm/wwiser/doc/EDITOR.md

   - if there was an aux-bus, it'd just apply its settings as another path
 - plugins like PeakLimiter or Gain also apply on each step
   - associated in BusInitialFxParams > FXChunk, then pointing to CAkFxShareSet
+- if multiple voices sound at once (ex. aklayer) each voice calculates final volumes separately
+  - as each one may have any final result, depending on factors
+  - unsure if volumes are applied per object's samples (less efficient but more simple), or at mixing time trying to get common volumes (more efficient but more complex to set up)

 ## actor mixer
 - a way to group N sound types and apply values config